 At a quick glance, there could be two reasons for their success.
 First, they have a free version (with ads).
 They also claim you can implement impressive services such as Uber and Tinder clones, and seem to support a ton of unique features like CRM and Augmented Reality.

-But speaking of reality, we’ll see that unfortunately these claims are slightly misleading.
+But speaking of reality, we’ll see that these features are misleading.
 While the editor is decent enough for a very basic app, more advanced features always rely on 3rd party solutions and pre-made templates that are far from impressive.
 So is it still worth creating your app with them?
-Let’s break it down below.
+Let's see with our updated review below:

 Android only.
 5000 push notifications, 200MB disk space and 4GB monthly bandwidth.
 Still shows AppyPie branding.

 Android and PWA.
 10000 push notifications, 400MB disk space and 8GB monthly bandwidth.

 iOS, Android, Windows, Blackberry, Fire OS and HTML5 support.
 25000 push notifications, 600MB disk space and 12GB monthly bandwidth.

 Note: prices are for yearly subscriptions.
 There is a free plan that shows ads from the AppyPie network.

 Ease of Use: